-Final Project (20%) & Project Poster (10%)
+Final Project (20%)

-At the end of the quarter, you will complete a final project integrating what you have read and explored with additional research, that draws on specific terms, concepts, or issues from the class, and that articulates the critical value of feminist science fiction.
-The first part of the project asks you to make connections and to create an argument across different kinds of evidence.
+At the end of the quarter, you will complete a final project integrating what you have read and explored with additional research, that draws on specific terms, concepts, or issues from the class, and that articulates the critical value of speculative and science fictions of color.
+The project asks you to make connections and to create an argument across different kinds of evidence.
 Your final project can be a traditional research paper, a media production (which includes a substantive analytical component), or a hybrid of the two.
-The second part of the final project asks you to generate a research poster (36"x48") to present your project's claim, evidence, examples, and analytical goals in a clear, concise, well-designed format.
-The poster will be shared with the class and presented at UO Tiptree Symposium at the end of the quarter.